EZtemper is used to produce a stable form of cocoa butter crystals (seed) that can be used to pre-crystallize, i.e., temper:

 We call this stable form of cocoa butter crystal seeds produced by EZtemper "silk".
-A small quantity of EZtemper silk can be used to pre-crystallize chocolates, ganaches and other mixtures that benefit from tempering, with beautiful results.
+A small quantity of EZtemper silk can be used to pre-crystallize chocolate, ganaches and other mixtures that benefit from tempering.

 Pre-crystallization of chocolate requires between 0.1 and 1% of the stable form of cocoa butter crystals (beta crystals or "Form V" crystals) in order to set up with the snap, shine and mouth feel associated with well tempered chocolate.

 EZtemper will allow you to consistently provide those stable crystals and allow you to work with the chocolate at a higher temperature than usual to ensure increased fluidity and ease of use.

 When your unit arrives remove it from its cardboard box and set it on a stable surface.
 Slip it out of its protective plastic.

 Please note that the lid of this unit SWINGS.
 DO NOT LIFT IT or you may damage it!

 Unlatch the silicone fastener, SWING open the lid and remove the following items: 2 stainless steel containers with lids A stainless steel rack A box containing an adapter and cord